 17. Resolution on the Board's proposal for guidelines for remuneration to senior executives

-18. Resolution on the Board’s proposal regarding a long-term share savings incentive program 2015 (LTIP 2015), including transfer of shares under the program
+18. on the Board's proposal regarding a long-term share savings incentive program 2016 (LTIP 2016) and transfer of shares under LTIP 2016

-The nomination committee ahead of the AGM 2015 has been comprised of Pierre Stemper (representing Norcell S.à.r.l.), Erik Durhan (representing Nordea Fonder) and Andrew Barron (the chairman of the Board of Directors of Com Hem (the “Board“)).
+The nomination committee prior to the AGM has been comprised of Pierre Stemper (appointed by Norcell S.à.r.l.), chairman, Erik Durhan (appointed by Nordea Funds), Henry Guest (appointed by Adelphi Capital LLP) and Andrew Barron (Chairman of the Board).

-The representatives of the nomination committee jointly represent 37.1 percent of the shares and votes in the Company.
+The members of the nomination committee have been appointed by shareholders who jointly hold approximately 43 percent of the shares and votes in the Company.

 Item 2 – Election of the chairman of the meeting

 The nomination committee proposes that Hans Svensson, member of the Swedish Bar Association, is elected as chairman of the meeting.